ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of `@maxOccurs` attribute is `/EBMLSchema/element/@maxOccurs`.

-An integer expressing the maximum permitted number of occurrences of this EBML Element within its Parent Element.
+A non-negative integer expressing the maximum permitted number of occurrences of this EBML Element within its Parent Element.
 The maxOccurs value MUST be equal to the EBMLMaxOccurrence value of the path.

 The maxOccurs attribute is OPTIONAL.
 If the maxOccurs attribute is not present then that EBML Element has no maximum occurrence, similar to unbounded in the XML world.